 I’ve been unpacking boxes.
 I’m unpacking boxes of things I haven’t seen in nearly 5 years.
 The first time we retired – yes, you can retire more than once – we retired from our careers in California to begin the next chapter in Oregon.
 Our living space in our B&B was so small 80% of what we hold near and dear just stayed in storage.
 I know, why keep it?
 For 2 people who have done 3 major downsizes in the last 5 years, there are treasures I simply cannot part with.
 We were brutal when we downsized and left California and somewhat again when we left Oregon.
 Thinking back, we packed 38 years of togetherness in a 16′ truck.
 That’s not a lot.

 But here we are once again living in a house and unpacking boxes, the contents of which have me reminiscing all over the map.
 And the words in my head – or the lack thereof – are all over the map as well.
 There have been too many weeks of late when I thought my words had left me for good.
 Is that retirement; a lack of words and the ability to string together a few cohesive thoughts with the touch of a keypad?
 Maybe it’s just me.

 Google Maps.
 It’s been a little over 5 months since the day we walked into Santiago, Spain.
-May 16, and yet when I came across this 10-minute video highlighting the terrain and the wonders along the Camino, I was instantly back on our walk.
+May 16.
 Processing our Camino walk is an on-going work in progress.
 For the rest of our lives, there will be moments in ordinary days when we will find ourselves mentally walking the Camino.
 I

 think know it’s by far the best gift we ever gave ourselves.